Fresh multi-year extension for UK firm covering Equinor’s oil & gas assets off Norway

 Commenting on this, Brad Baker, CEO at Tendeka, remarked: “This is real recognition for the work our team has delivered to Equinor for more than a decade.
 It’s also recognition of our drive for innovation on this project and both teams’ joint approach to implementing sustainability measures that can make a difference.”

-The UK-based company explained that this agreement, which includes options for further extension periods, will see it manage the complete sand and inflow control equipment supply chain through standardisation.
+The UK-based company explains that this agreement, which includes options for further extension periods, will see it manage the complete sand and inflow control equipment supply chain through standardisation.
 No financial details about this deal were disclosed at this point.

 Karianne Amundsen, Tendeka’s Scandinavia Area Manager, stated: “This award is a result of a wider standardisation initiative which will enable improved logistics, reduced waste and shorter lead times.
 We look forward to continuing our collaboration and delivering great results for Equinor’s assets to support the company in their strategy of creating long-term value in a low carbon future.”